frootlab/frootlab.github.io/_projects/deet.md

   cloudinary: pexels/366691
   orientation: landscape
 figure:
-  uri: /images/fig/pandora.svg
+  uri: /images/fig/deet.svg
 backdrop: white
-form-logo: /images/svg/pandora.svg
+form-logo: /images/svg/deet.svg
-permalink: /projects/pandora.html
+permalink: /projects/deet.html
+redirect_from:
+  - /deet.html
-redirect_from: /pandora.html
+  - /pandora.html
+  - /projects/pandora.html
 stage: Pre-Alpha
-version: 0.1.10
+version: 0.1.11
 docs:
   - name: docs
-    user: pandora
+    user: deet
   - name: readthedocs
-    user: pandora
+    user: deet
     type: pdf
   - name: readthedocs
-    user: pandora
+    user: deet
     type: epub
   - name: readthedocs
-    user: pandora
+    user: deet
     type: zip
 source:
   - name: github
-    user: frootlab/pandora
+    user: frootlab/deet
   - name: pypi
-    user: pandb
+    user: deet
     type: project
 ---

-**Pandora** is a universal data mapper and SQL-Database engine, that implements high-performance and security requirements for large-scale data analysis applications.
-Pandora is based on the [Python](https://www.python.org/) programming language and actively developed as part of the [Liquid Code](/liquid) framework.
+**Deet** is a universal data mapper and SQL-Database engine, that implements high-performance and security requirements for large-scale data analysis applications.
+Deet is based on the [Python](https://www.python.org/) programming language and actively developed as part of the [Liquid Code](/liquid) framework.

-{% include article/figure.html url="/images/fig/pandora.svg"
+{% include article/figure.html url="/images/fig/deet.svg"
-  description="Pandora unifies various data sources into a common data interface" %}
+  description="Deet unifies various data sources into a common data interface" %}

-The primary goal of Pandora is to separate data integration and data analysis into independent tasks, by providing a universal data interface for machine learning- and data analysis applications.
-To achieve this goal, Pandora implements the two fundamental layers of a data warehouse:
+The primary goal of Deet is to separate data integration and data analysis into independent tasks, by providing a universal data interface for machine learning- and data analysis applications.
+To achieve this goal, Deet implements the two fundamental layers of a data warehouse:

-The **integration layer** of Pandora utilizes [SQLAlchemy](https://www.sqlalchemy.org) to allow it\'s connection to a variety of SQL-Databases (e.g. IBM DB2, Oracle, SAP, MS-SQL, MS-Access, Firebird, Sybase, MySQL, Postgresql, SQLite, etc.).
+The **integration layer** of Deet utilizes [SQLAlchemy](https://www.sqlalchemy.org) to allow it\'s connection to a variety of SQL-Databases (e.g. IBM DB2, Oracle, SAP, MS-SQL, MS-Access, Firebird, Sybase, MySQL, Postgresql, SQLite, etc.).
 Thereupon it provides native support for flat file databases (e.g. CSV-Tables, R-Table exports), laboratory measurements and data generators.

-The **staging layer** of Pandora is implemented as a native SQL-Database engine, featuring a DB-API 2.0 interface with full SQL:2016 support, a vertical data storage manager and real-time encryption.
+The **staging layer** of Deet is implemented as a native SQL-Database engine, featuring a DB-API 2.0 interface with full SQL:2016 support, a vertical data storage manager and real-time encryption.
 This allows the data analysis application to integrate a variety of different data sources, by using a unified